go-task/task/docs/blog/2023-09-02-introducing-experiments.md

 v2 has been [officially deprecated][deprecate-version-2-schema].
 If you're still using a Taskfile with `version: "2"` at the top we _strongly recommend_ that you upgrade as soon as possible.
-Removing This will allow us to tidy up the codebase and focus on new functionality instead.
+Removing v2 will allow us to tidy up the codebase and focus on new functionality instead.

 When v4 is released, we will continue to support v3 for a period of time (bug